SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_CRM_Simulator.md

 ## About

-SQM-DemoSubscriberData Driver to offload data in DSL format.
+SQM-DemoSubscriberData connector to offload data in DSL format.
 Latitude, longitude & offset parameters are configurable as well as the names and service package types.

 This protocol is pure for CRM simulation.